outsidedav/swift/backend/developinglocally.md

 See [Setting up the IBM Cloud Developer Tools CLI](/docs/cli/idt/setting_up_idt.html) to learn more about the set-up and use of the {{site.data.keyword.dev_cli_notm}}.

 ## Retrieving the service credentials

 After you clone your application from Git, you must retrieve the credentials for the services that are bound to your application because they are not stored in the git repo for your application.
 Retrieving the credentials allows the use of bound services.
 You can easily download the credentials by running the following command in the root of the application directory:
 ```
 idt get-credentials
 ```
 {:codeblock}

-## Build, Test, and Run your application
+## Build, Run, and Deploy your application

 1. **Build** - You can now `build` your application, which is a prerequisite to `run` your application.
   Use the following command in the root of the application directory to build your app:
   ```